akash-network/node/ethereum/_docs/design.md

 ## Future Work

 * Multiple Clients matched per single Provider contract which lists aggregate resources.
 Available resource calculations are managed by the contract
-* Oracle permission to mark Providers as bad actors
 * Use a math library for accurate calculation of billing
-* Blacklist URLs of bad acting Providers

-## Open Questions

-### Fee Structure

-Which, or both, should be implemented?

-Client Burden: client maintains a minimum balance, if balance falls below minimum, provider can cancel without being charged a fee
-    - a provider can ensure he is always paid
-    - a client has to 'waste' money by keeping it sitting in a contract

-Provider Burden: if client misses too many payments, provider can cancel without incurring fees
-    - a provider may not be paid for services
-    - a client is allowed flexibility of payment